jfallmann/RNAmediator/docs/source/tutorial.rst

 **********************

 ConstraintPLFold.py can be used for folding a list of sequences with constraints.
-Therefore it is recommended to use one fasta file containing sequences and another bed file containing the constraints.
-Matching between sequences and constraints is done via the gene identifier (here **ENSG00000270742**) which has to be the same in the bed file and the fasta and should look as follows:
+Therefore it is recommended to use one fasta file containing sequences and a corresponding bed file containing the constraints.
+Matching between sequences and constraints is done via the gene identifier (here **ENSG00000270742**) which has to be the same in the bed file (Column 4)and the fasta header and should look as follows:

 **FASTA** ::